Peter Collins (speedway rider): World Team Cup

-Collins was a five time World Team Cup champion.
+Collins was a five-time World Team Cup champion.
 His first title came with Great Britain in 1973 at Wembley just two weeks after his World Final debut in Poland.
 His four other wins came riding for England in 1974 (Wrocław, Poland), 1975 (Norden, West Germany), 1977 (Wrocław) and 1980 (Wrocław).
 He also finished second in 1978 (Landshut, West Germany), 1983 (Vojens, Denmark) and 1984 (Leszno, Poland).

 After Speedway

-On his retirement, he became part of the team responsible for saving the club following the sale of the Hyde Road stadium, and taking the team back to their then original home on Kirkmanshulme Lane.
+On his retirement, Collins became part of the team responsible for saving the club following the sale of the Hyde Road stadium, and taking the team back to their then original home on Kirkmanshulme Lane.
 He also became a respected television commentator with Sky Sports.

-In November 2001 he was awarded an MBE for services to motorcycle racing.
+In November 2001, Collins was awarded an MBE for services to motorcycle racing.

 Family

-Peter has four brothers all of whom were speedway riders, Les (who finished second behind Bruce Penhall in the 1982 World Final in Los Angeles), Phil, Neil and Stephen.
-With his wife Angela he has a son and daughter.
+Collins has four brothers all of whom were speedway riders, Les (who finished second behind Bruce Penhall in the 1982 World Final in Los Angeles), Phil, Neil and Stephen.
+With his wife Angela, he has a son and daughter.
 His son Chris and nephew Aidan were also riders but have both retired from the sport.